user-jaime/hello-world/README.md

 # hello-world
 My GitHub journey
-I'm learning HTML, CSS and JavaScript in preparation for getting into buug bounty.
+I'm learning HTML, CSS and JavaScript in preparation for getting into bug bounty.